mixpanel/docs/pages/guides/playbooks/project-migration.md

      --header 'authorization: Basic ' # set up service account auth
 ```

+*Note:*
-*Note: The API will allow for a maximum of 100 concurrent queries, 60 queries per hour, and 3 queries per second.*
+- The API will allow for a maximum of 100 concurrent queries, 60 queries per hour, and 3 queries per second.
+- If your original project was created prior to March 2023, time should be converted to UTC.

 If you choose to export a subset of events to bring over to your new project, you can leverage the `event` or `where` parameters to query for the specific event data you’re looking to migrate.